 The fact that the conflict didn’t start in the disputed region of Karabakh gives credence to the Azerbaijanis.

 As a member of the Collective Security Treaty Organization, Armenia could count on the support of Belarus, Kazakhstan, Russia, Tajikistan and Kyrgyzstan if it were attacked.
 However, Nagorno-Karabakh isn’t internationally recognized as part of its territory.
 Azerbaijan, which also claims the region, has staged provocations there in the past.
-Since the ongoing hostilities broke out farther north, it is more likely a case of Armenian brinksmanship gone wrong.
+Since the latest hostilities broke out farther north, it is more likely a case of Armenian brinksmanship gone wrong.

 Why is this happening?